Gitart/GO-SIMPLE/context/contxts.md

 # Go's net/context and http.Handler

 The approaches in this post are now obsolete thanks to Go 1.7, which adds the context package to the standard library and uses it in the net/http *http.Request type.
 The background info here may still be helpful, but I wrote a follow-up post that revisits things for Go 1.7 and beyond.

-A summary of this post is available in Japanese thanks to @craftgear. こちらに @craftgearによる日本語の要約があります。 The golang.org/x/net/context package (hereafter referred as net/context although it’s not yet in the standard library) is a wonderful tool for the Go programmer’s toolkit.
+A summary of this post is available in Japanese thanks to @craftgear.
+The golang.org/x/net/context package (hereafter referred as net/context although it’s not yet in the standard library) is a wonderful tool for the Go programmer’s toolkit.
 The blog post that introduced it shows how useful it is when dealing with external services and the need to cancel requests, set deadlines, and send along request-scoped key/value data.
 The request-scoped key/value data also makes it very appealing as a means of passing data around through middleware and handlers in Go web servers.
 Most Go web frameworks have their own concept of context, although none yet use net/context directly.

 Questions about using net/context for this kind of server-side context keep popping up on the /r/golang subreddit and the Gopher’s Slack community.
 Having recently ported a fairly large API surface from Martini to http.ServeMux and net/context, I hope this post can answer those questions.

 ## About http.Handler